-4.1.4.11 Flood prone areas along alignment
+4.1.4.5 Flood Prone Areas along Alignment

 The Office of Disaster Preparedness and Emergency Management (ODPEM) currently maintains a list of the main flood prone areas in Jamaica Flooding can be influenced by blocked drains which limit the transmission of floodwaters through the channel and across the existing road embankments.
-Plate 4-11 identifies the blockage of a segment of the Little River which usually flows fluent, caused by the passage of Hurricane Sandy in 2012.
+Plate 4.11 identifies the blockage of a segment of the Little River which usually flows fluent, caused by the passage of Hurricane

+Sandy in 2012.
 This prohibits the free flow of the river which consequently forces the water body to find a new path.

-Plate 4-11 Existing channel of Little River blocked after the passage of Hurricane Sandy 2012.
+Plate 4.11 - Existing channel of Little River blocked after the passage of Hurricane Sandy 2012

 The H2K Moneague alignment was superimposed on a flood prone map created by the ODPEM to determine all susceptible areas in close proximity to the alignment.
-As shown in Figure 4-18 there exist three (3) areas vulnerable to flooding withn 2 km of the alignment.
-They area as follows:
+As shown in Figure 4.18 there exist three (3) areas vulnerable to flooding within 2 km of the alignment.
+They are as follows: